Devourer Demon Hunter DPS Rotation, Cooldowns, and Abilities — Midnight Pre-Patch (12.0.1)

 out.

-Void-Scarred especially emphasizes this playstyle, and the core
+Void-Scarred especially emphasizes this playstyle, with its core

 Voidblade — 30-second cooldown ability that leaps to